 In recent years, the dietary supplement industry has been the target of widespread criticism for selling products with contaminated and undeclared ingredients, or with sub-potency.
 The media has characterized the industry as being largely unregulated and allowing unscrupulous companies to flourish.

 Herbal pain relief products and other dietary supplements are a topic of great public interest.
 It’s estimated that nearly one-third of Americans use herbs or herbal supplements.
 A study in the New England Journal of Medicine indicated that nearly 70% of those taking medicinal herbs or herbal dietary supplements were reluctant to reveal their use to their doctors.

-Since 1994 the FDA has received tens of thousands of adverse event reports concerning dietary and herbal supplements.
-Many complaints were related to misbranding or adulteration.
+The FDA has received tens of thousands of adverse event reports concerning dietary and herbal supplements.
+Many complaints are related to misbranding or adulteration, especially with undeclared pharmaceutical ingredients.
 A significant number of others were because of pesticides, bacteria, glass, lead and other heavy metal contamination.

-"This has been a `buyer beware' market," Dr. Mark B. McClellan, the FDA commissioner, said in the announcement, in which he estimated that 1,000 domestic and foreign companies make supplements sold here.
-"Millions of Americans use dietary supplements every day, and we need to make sure they're getting the products they pay for."
+"This has been a `buyer beware' market," Dr. Mark B. McClellan, an ex-FDA commissioner, has said, adding, "Millions of Americans use dietary supplements every day, and we need to make sure they're getting the products they pay for."

 Many consumers believe that herbal pain relief or dietary supplements are safe because they are natural.
 This is not necessarily true.
 Plants can be toxic and excess doses can produce toxicity of some herbs.

 In addition, herbals may interact with synthetic drugs causing toxicity to the patient.
 If you are under a doctor’s care taking pharmaceutical drugs, you should always check with your doctor for possible inter-actions before beginning a complementary alternative medicine (CAM) program.